Logarithmic Sobolev inequalities for generalised Cauchy measures: Two-dimensional case: a tensorisation argument

 One can notice that this method is not optimal.
-For instance, the comparison between the different weights, at the last step, is not sharp.
-This can explain why we do not obtain the right order for the weight.
+For instance, the simplification of the weight, at the last step, is not sharp.
+A more precise weight would have been

+which has order $\omega\log(\omega)$ on each direction $y=cx$ but is globally of order $\omega\log(\omega)^2$ (along $y=x^2$ for instance).
 Actually, by iterating the process in larger dimensions, we get a logarithmic Sobolev inequality for the generalised Cauchy measure in $\R^n$, with explicit constant but weight $(1+|x|^2)\left(\kappa+\log(1+|x|^2)\right)^n$.
 Nonetheless, this method has several main features.
 Firstly, it provides a logarithmic Sobolev inequality for the whole range of parameters $\beta$, unlike the curvature-dimension argument from Section \ref{Sec:nd}.
 Besides, the constant is explicit, unlike by the Lyapunov's method for instance.
-Furthermore, the constant has the right order of magnitude in $\beta$ as
+Furthermore, the constant has the right order of magnitude as $\beta$ goes to $+\infty$.
+Indeed, the rescaled measure $\mu^{(2)}_{\beta, 2\beta}$ satisfies